If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 This isn’t supposed to happen.
 Investigators are only allowed to share information about the investigation if it will help them do their work, protect other workers, or if the law says it must be shared.
 (For example, if criminal charges have been laid, the investigator might have to share information with the police.)
 The investigator is supposed to instruct anyone involved with the investigation to not talk about it.

-But it’s actually really common for people to gossip about the investigation.
+But it’s actually very common for people to gossip about the investigation.
 And sometimes it can be really bad.
 Sometimes, other people decide to support the harasser, and start treating you badly.

 If that happens, you should tell your employer.
 They are supposed to protect you against any harassment that might happen as a result of your report.
-Or, you can report it to the Workers Compensation Board of PEI.
+Or you can report it to the Workers Compensation Board of PEI.

 What if I get punished for reporting?

 Getting punished for reporting is extremely common.
 About a third of people who report say that in the end they got punished.
-So, yeah: if you think it’s happening to you, it probably is.
+So, yeah, if you think it’s happening to you, it probably is.
 We’re really sorry.

-What happens is, people end up sympathizing with the harasser, and blaming you for reporting them.
+What happens is, people end up sympathizing with the harasser and blaming you for reporting them.
 They decide you’re a troublemaker, or a problem, or a drama queen.
 That makes them like you less, and so they start treating you badly.
 They might schedule you for fewer shifts, stop helping you with your work, or decide to not recommend you for a promotion or raise or other opportunity.

 These are called reprisals, and they’re so common and so awful, we wrote an entire guide about them.
 See Getting punished for complaining and how to protect yourself.
 Please read it.
 We want you to be able to protect yourself.

-What happens once the investigation is over?
+What happens once the investigation is over

 The investigation report tells your employer whether the investigator thinks sexual harassment happened and, if so, what your employer can to do keep the workplace safe from sexual harassment in the future.